suv11235/thought_anchors/README.md

 ## Citation

-If you use this code in your research, please cite:
+If you use this code in your research, please cite the original paper:

 ```bibtex
 @article{bogdan2024thought,